National Fraud Enforcement Division

 Founding, Jurisdiction, and Reporting Structure

 The administration's public position at founding was that no new funding or attorneys would be required — NFED would be staffed by existing DOJ personnel.
-Analysis of subsequent statements indicates a contradiction: Criminal Division AAG Tysen Duva told a bar association audience that the division would hire its own staff once an AAG was confirmed.
-This contrasts with the no-new-resources framing and with the fact that DOJ had already lost approximately 8 percent of its workforce in 2025, while simultaneously doubling its attorney roster on the Minnesota fraud cases that became the NFED's flagship matter 5.
+Subsequent statements ran counter to that position.
+Criminal Division AAG Tysen Duva told a bar association audience that the division would hire its own staff once an AAG was confirmed, contrasting with the no-new-resources framing and with the fact that DOJ had already lost approximately 8 percent of its workforce in 2025, while simultaneously doubling its attorney roster on the Minnesota fraud cases that became the NFED's flagship matter 5.

 Colin McDonald: Nominated AAG